HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialSegmentedControl.md

 <br/>

 ### Property ItemsSource
 This property is for displaying list of data.
-You should set a List of MaterialSegmentedObject.
+You should set a List of MaterialSegmentedItem.
 Its definition is:
 - Text (string) :  Text showed
 - SelectedIcon (string): Icon used when item is selected